 What is Tea Tree Oil?

-Tea tree or melaleuca oil comes from the leaves of the Australian tea tree plant known as Melaleuca alternifolia.
+Tea tree oil comes from the leaves of the Australian tea tree plant known as Melaleuca alternifolia.

 According to the researchers at the University of Sydney in Australia, several native aboriginal communities have long used tea tree and its extractions for natural health purposes, specifically for topical applications.